eunjiChung/react-e-store/README.md

 ## 📦 Features

 ✅ **Category-Based Product Browsing**
-→ Users can browse electronic items grouped by category (e.g., laptops, phones, accessories).
+→ Users can browse electronic items grouped by category (e.g., Fridges, Kettles, Televisions).

 ✅ **Product Detail Page**
 → Clicking on a product opens a dedicated detail view with descriptions and pricing.